seb86/double-image/README.md

 [![License](https://img.shields.io/badge/license-GPL--3.0%2B-red.svg)](https://github.com/seb86/double-image/blob/master/license.txt)
 [![GitHub forks](https://img.shields.io/github/forks/seb86/double-image.svg?style=flat)](https://github.com/seb86/double-image/network)

 Allows you to add two images side by side with optional overlay text.
-Each block has it's own set of block settings and there are 4 format layout options.
+There are 4 image layout options.
+"1-4", "4-1", "Even" and "Full Stack".
+The first two are ratio layouts.
+"Even" provides the same size images with no spacing in between and Full Stack sets each image full width on top of one another.

+Each image has it's own set of settings.
+You have the option to change the text overlay position, the text colour, the background opacity and set the block to a fixed background for a paralex effect.
+You don't have to set a text overlay so you can switch it off or leave it on with no text to use the background opacity.

+The second image does not show the overlay by default.
+The default image layout is "1-4".
+There are controls for each image to change or remove the image.

+You can also set the alignment to Wide Width, Full width or Center.

+The choice is up to you and I hope you like it.

 ![Double Image - Format 1-4 with Optional Text Overlay](https://raw.githubusercontent.com/seb86/double-image/master/screenshot-double-image-filled-format-1-4-optional-text-overlay.png)